-The operation of TiMBL will be illustrated below by means of a real natural language processing task: prediction of the diminutive suffix form in Dutch (Daelemans, Berck, and Gillis, 1997).
+The operation of TiMBL will be illustrated below by means of a real natural language processing task: prediction of the diminutive suffix form in Dutch (Daelemans, Van den Bosch, and Weijters, 1997a).
 In Dutch, a noun can receive a diminutive suffix to indicate small size literally or metaphorically attributed to the referent of the noun; e.g. mannetje means little man.
 Diminutives are formed by a productive morphological rule which attaches a form of the Germanic suffix -tje to the singular base form of a noun.
 The suffix shows variation in its form (Table 4.1).
 The task we consider here is to predict which suffix form is chosen for previously unseen nouns on the basis of their form.